kinyue/covid-19-data-aggregation/Static/README.md

-# basic data
+# Basic data or metadata
-To be supplyment
+The datas in this page are relatively static and probably will not be updated automatically.